Centre for Addiction and Mental Health

 (416) 535-8501 ext.
 33095

-Dr. Mera Barr is an Independent Scientist in the Biobehavioural Addictions and Concurrent Disorders Laboratory (BACDRL), Schizophrenia Division of the Complex Mental Illness Program.
+Dr. Mera Barr is an Independent Scientist in the Biobehavioural Addictions and Concurrent Disorders Laboratory (BACDRL) in the Schizophrenia Division of the Complex Mental Illness Program and in the Temerty Centre for Therapeutic Brain Intervention as part of the Mood and Anxiety Program at CAMH.
 She completed her doctoral and post-doctoral training at the University of Toronto in Brain Stimulation and Psychiatric Disorders.

 Areas of Research